ponderworthy/MultiJACK/README.md

 ## Current Working Setup

+The current test runs, have three soft servers, and one hard server.

 ### Standard [Cadence/KXStudio](http://kxstudio.linuxaudio.org/Applications:Cadence) JACK setup, for the hard server

 A whole lot of problems with JACK setup, control, and cooperation with other components, have been [solved by the JACK and KXStudio people](https://github.com/jackaudio/jackaudio.github.com/wiki/WalkThrough_User_PulseOnJack), in the newer versions of Cadence and associated tools.
 We therefore start here.
 It is theoretically possible to use more than one hard server per motherboard, but to do so would probably require containerization, to give each hard server its own effectively independent NIC and IP.
 Unless of course we start looking at multiple motherboards, in which case all we need to do is vary IPs.

 ### Script HARD-IP

 HARD-IP needs to be run as the first MultiJACK component, after the standard hard server runs.
-It starts zita-n2j, which connects to the hard server, and waits to receive audio data from soft servers, via multicast on port 55555:

     #/bin/bash
     echo ""
-    echo "Starting zita-n2j ..."
+    echo "Starting zita-n2j #$1 ..."
     echo ""
-    zita-n2j 224.0.0.1 55555

-In current testing, this is run within its own xterm.
+    zita-n2j --jname zita-n2j-mj$1 127.0.0.$1 5555$1

+Three of these are run, one at a time, each in its own xterm, a la:

+    bash HARD-IP 1
+    bash HARD-IP 2
+    bash HARD-IP 3

 ### Script SOFT